onflow/flow-go/pkg/language/docs/language.md

 > ➡️ <https://github.com/dapperlabs/bamboo-node/issues/71>

-Currently we don't allow variables and constants to be initialized after they are declared.
+Currently we do not allow variables and constants to be initialized after they are declared.
 This improves readability, as the reader of the code can always be sure the initial value can be found where the variable or constant was declared, not somewhere else in the code following the declaration.

 Should we allow the late initialization of variables and constants?